 Artificial intelligence is a game-changer in this arena, because human beings cannot be expected to parse through the staggering amount of publicly available online data that could exist on thousands of potential business stakeholders at any given time.
 It’s why Valital combines human and artificial intelligence to help organizations identify, detect, analyze, and mitigate reputation risks.

 Valital uses Natural Language Processing (NLP), a form of AI that enables computers to extract language from unstructured text.
-The AI learns human language and uses content and context to perform real-time search and pulse analysis of online media, blogs and tweets, flagging misconducts related to universally recognized misbehaviours: discrimination, fraud, harassment, violence, and abuses.
+The AI learns human language and uses content and context to perform real-time search and pulse analysis of online media, blogs and tweets, flagging misconducts related to universally recognized misbehaviours: discrimination, financial crime/fraud, harassment, violence, and abuses.